Genivia/ugrep/README.md

                   garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as commands.

+           --all, -@
+                  Search all files except hidden: cancel previous file and directory search restrictions and cancel --ignore-binary and --ignore-files when specified.
+Restrictions specified after this option, i.e. to the right, are still applied.
+For example, -@I searches all non-binary files and -@. searches all files including hidden files.
+Note that hidden files and directories are never searched, unless option -. or --hidden is specified.

            --and [-e] PATTERN
                   Specify additional PATTERN that must match.
 Additional -e PATTERN following this option is considered an alternative pattern to